gruntwork-io/docs/_docs-sources/foundations/accounts/enable-control-tower.md

 ### Additional configurations

-1. Ensure your setting match the screenshot below (These are the defaults)
+1. Ensure your settings match the screenshot below (These are the defaults)
    ![Additional Configuration](/img/devops-foundations/account/additional-config.png)
 1. Under **KMS Encryption** Check the box for `Enable and customize encryption settings`
-1. Select the KMS Key you'd like to use to encrypt Control Tower from the dropdown
+1. Select the KMS Key you created following the guide in [prerequisites](/foundations/accounts/prerequisites)
-1. Click next to continue
+1. Click **Next** to continue

 ### Finish Control Tower Setup